mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 **Contexts:** http, server

-Sets the size of the slice when fetching large files from the origin.
-We made a change that prevents this directive from being used in any "location" block.
-If slice is enabled, the entire website must use the same slice size.
+Sets the size of the slice when fetching large files from the origin. <span style='background:#ffff06'>We made a change that disallows this directive in any "location" block.</span> If slice is enabled, the entire website must use the same slice size.
 This behavior avoids potential problems when trying to chase origin’s redirection.
 The value is limited to 0 OR an integer in [4,512] followed by ‘m’.

 ### `sorted_querystring_filter_parameter`